-The information has been compiled by the various organisations.
+The information was provided by the various organisations listed below.
 Please note that this is not a complete list of pharmaceutical organisations in South Africa.

 The intern is encouraged to contact these organisations for further information regarding membership or services offered.